counteractive/incident-response-plan-template/playbooks/playbook-phishing.md

 ### Investigate

 `TODO: Expand investigation steps, including key questions and strategies, for phishing.`

-1. **Identify the attack** Usually you will be notified that a potential phishing attack is underway
+1. **Scope the attack** Usually you will be notified that a potential phishing attack is underway, either by a user, customer, or partner.
-    1. Determine the potential source of  data breach.
+    1. Determine **total number of impacted users**
+    1. Understand **user actions** in response to the phishing email (_e.g._, did they download the attachment, visit the spoofed site, or give out any personal or business information such as credentials)
+    1. Find the potentially related activity.
 Check:
         * social media
         * any possibly suspicious emails
         * emails with links to external and unknown URLs
         * non-returnable or non-deliverable emails
         * any kind of notification of suspicious activity
-    1. Analyze the phishing message and note the following:
+    1. Analyze the phishing message using a safe device to determine: `TODO: Specify tools and procedure`
+        * **Do not** open messages on a device with access to sensitive data or credentials.
+The message may contain malware.
-        * how many people received the message
+        * who received the message
-        * who was targeted by the message
+        * who was targeted by the message (may be different than "successful" recipients)
-        * the email address of the sender
+        * email address of the sender
-        * the subject line of the attack
+        * subject line
-    1. Investigate the phishing message:
-        * The first step of investigating a phishing email is to use an isolated device (preferably a device dedicated to investigating potential attacks).
-Ensure that you are not opening anything on a device that may have access to sensitive data or login credentials because the message may contain malware that downlaods itself rapidly without your consent.
-        * Once you are on a reliable, isolated device, check the message for any attachments or links.
-DO NOT immediately follow any links in the message.
-You may download the attachment in a separate folder (or zip file) but ensure that it is password protected such that only select personnel can access it.
-        * Based on what you have seen thus far, determine the [kind of phishing attack](https://www.thesslstore.com/blog/10-types-of-phishing-attacks-and-phishing-scams/).
-It is important that you are protected from this specific attack in the future.
-        `TODO: Design following procedures around your specific kind of phishing attack`
+        * message body
+        * attachments (**do not open attachments** except according to established procedures)
+        * links, domains, and hostnames (**do not follow links** except according to established procedures)
+        * email metadata including message headers (see below)
-        * Determine the priority level of the attack:
+            * sender information from the 'from' field and the X-authenticated user header
-            1. Consider the immediate effects of the attack.
-Determine:
+            * all client and mail server IP addresses
+        * note "quirks" or suspicious features
+    1. Analyze links and attachments `TODO: Specify tools and procedure`
+        * use passive collection such as nslookup and whois to find IP addresses and registration information
+        * find related domains using OSINT (_e.g._, [reverse whois](https://www.whoxy.com/reverse-whois/)) on email addresses and other registration data
+        * submit links, attachments, and/or hashes to [VirusTotal](https://www.virustotal.com/gui/)
+        * submit links, attachments, and/or hashes to a malware sandbox such as [Cuckoo](https://cuckoosandbox.org/), [Hybrid Analysis](https://www.hybrid-analysis.com/), [Joe Sandbox](https://www.joesecurity.org/), or [VMray](https://www.vmray.com/).
+    1. Categorize the type of phishing attack. `TODO: Customize categories and create additional playbooks for common or high-impact phishing types`
+    1. Determine the severity.
+Consider:
         * whether public or personal safety is at risk
         * whether personal data (or other sensitive data) is at risk
-                * any evidene of who is behind the attack
+        * any evidence of who is behind the attack
         * number of affected assets
-                * reliminary business impact
+        * preliminary business impact
         * whether services are affected
         * whether you are able to control/record critical systems

-        * Notify IT staff or any internal security personnel that an attack has occurred and relay all information you have gathered.
-        * Time to investigate the actual content of the email!
-REMEMBER to use an isolated device for the following steps:
-            1. Gather from the 'from' field:
-                * the name of the sender
-                * the X-authenticated user, i.e. the email address of the sender
-                * the mail server IP address, this information tells us the TCP/IP address of the email server that the phishing message may was sent from
-            1. Gather from the actual email content:
-                * the domain link of any suspicious links found in the message
-                * carefully follow any links (again, on a company designated, isolated device)
-                * examine the web page and collect an unusual or suspicious qualities or information that you can find.
-Record the TCP/IP address of the web server if possible
-                * if an attachment was also found in the message, examine and record any unusal or suspicious qualities or information you can find again
-        * Follow these [next steps](https://blog.nettitude.com/4-steps-to-take-to-analyse-a-phishing-email) to ensure that you have collected all possible data and do not receive messages from this sender, or any other potential attackers, again.
-    1. Be informed on what has occurred, collect:
-        * total number of impacted employees
-        * what actions impacted employees did in response to the phishing email (i.e.did they download the attachment, visit the spoofed site, or give out any personal or business information such as login credentials)
+`TODO: Expand investigation steps, including key questions and strategies, for phishing.`

 ### Remediate

 * **Plan remediation events** where these steps are launched together (or in coordinated fashion), with appropriate teams ready to respond to any disruption.
 * **Consider the timing and tradeoffs** of remediation actions: your response has consequences.

-`TODO: Expand investigation steps, including key questions and strategies, for phishing.`

 #### Contain